-- cepted - Make-up of hours missed not required - A form from the teacher stating that all work has been completed is required before the student can receive credit for courses. - Middle school recovery begins on the 11th absence. - Principals will determine the total amount a student can miss. - All high school credit courses that are missed will count as one hour per missed class. - Recovery in high school credit courses begins after six absences. - No more than 12 absences (three understand that to be in compliance with both federal and state law, my child must comply with these policies.
+- Students will not be required to pay for recovery. - Medical excuses will be accepted - Make-up of hours missed not required - A form from the teacher stating that all work has been completed is required before the student can receive credit for courses. - Middle school recovery begins on the 11th absence. - Principals will determine the total amount a student can miss. - All high school credit courses that are missed will count as one hour per missed class. - a direct intervention conference between the student and student's homeroom teacher or regular teacher; - contact with student's parent or guardian by the homeroom or regular teacher to determine reasons for unlawful absences and to discuss a plan to improve attendance; - documentation of the student and parent contacts, reasons for unlawful ab-